- Staff Scientist, Laboratory of Endocrinology and Receptor Biology, NIDDK, NIH, 2006–Present

 - Ph.D., University of Leipzig, III.
 Medical Department/Endocrinology and Diabetes Branch, 2000

-We work on the development of an orally available thyrotropin receptor (TSHR) agonist for the diagnosis and treatment of thyroid cancer.
-Furthermore, we focus on the development of TSHR antagonists that might have potential for the treatment of Graves' disease, an autoimmune disease, and associated Graves' orbitopathy.
-Our group studies also the molecular mechanisms involved in the pathogenesis of Graves' disease and Graves' orbitopathy with focus on crosstalk between the TSHR and the IGF1-receptor (IGF1R) and their downstream signaling cascades.
+We work on the development of orally available thyrotropin receptor (TSHR) agonists for the diagnosis and treatment of thyroid cancer.
+A major focus of our research program is also the development of TSHR antagonists that might have potential for the treatment of Graves' hyperthyroidism, an autoimmune disease, and associated Thyroid Eye Disease (TED).
+Our group studies also the molecular mechanisms involved in the pathogenesis of Graves' hyperthyroidism and TED with focus on crosstalk between the TSHR and the IGF1-receptor (IGF1R) and their downstream signaling cascades.

 TSH activates TSH receptors (TSHR), thereby stimulating the function of thyroid follicular cells (thyrocytes).
 This leads to the biosynthesis and secretion of thyroid hormones.
 Several thyroid pathologies are associated with TSHR, providing a strong argument for the design of small molecule ligands (SML).
 Our focus is the development of SMLs that agonize or antagonize the TSHR.

 rhTSH (Thyrogen®, Genzyme) has been used in the follow-up of patients with thyroid cancer to increase the sensitivity for detection of recurrent or metastatic disease. rhTSH, which is a heterodimeric 30 kilodalton glycoprotein, is difficult to produce and must be administered by injection.
-A small molecule TSHR agonist could produce the same beneficial effects as rhTSH but with greater ease of production and of oral administration.
+A small molecule TSHR agonist could produce the same beneficial effects as rhTSH but with greater ease of production and the benefit of oral administration.
 We developed a SML that is a full agonist at TSHR and has clinical potential.
 We are working on the further development of this agonist and its test in preclinical studies.
-Moreover, we use this agonist as a probe of the molecular mechanism of TSHR activation and to study TSHR function in cells in culture and in animal models.
+Moreover, we use this agonist as a probe to study the molecular mechanism of TSHR activation and function in cells in tissue culture and in animal models.

-Graves’ disease (GD) is caused by persistent, unregulated stimulation of thyroid cells by thyroid-stimulating antibodies (TSAbs) that activate the TSHR.
-A small molecule antagonist that directly targets the TSHR could have therapeutic potential for GD patients.
+Graves’ hyperthyroidism (GH) is caused by persistent, unregulated stimulation of thyroid cells by thyroid-stimulating antibodies (TSAbs) that activate the TSHR.
+A small molecule antagonist that directly targets the TSHR could have therapeutic potential for GH patients.
 We identified the first small molecule TSHR antagonists and demonstrated their effects in primary cultures of human thyrocytes and in an animal model.
-Another possible clinical application of an antagonist beyond treatment of the hyperthyroidism of GD could be to alleviate the symptoms of Graves’ orbitopathy (GO).
-Therefore, we extended our studies to primary cultures of human Graves’ orbital fibroblasts.
-Our recent findings suggest that drug-like TSHR antagonists may have a role in treatment of GO, and might allow to treat patients with GD and GO with the same drug.
-We are working on the further development of our TSHR antagonist lead compound to be able to conduct studies in animal models of GO with the goal of subsequent preclinical tests.
+Another possible clinical application of an antagonist beyond treatment of Graves' hyperthyroidism could be to alleviate the symptoms of TED.
+Therefore, we extended our studies to primary cultures of human orbital fibroblasts which are obtained from TED patients who have undergone orbital decompression surgery.
+Our recent findings suggest that drug-like TSHR antagonists may have clinical potential for the treatment of TED, and might allow to treat patients with GH and TED with the same drug.
+We are working on the further development of our TSHR antagonist lead compounds to be able to conduct studies in animal models of TED with the goal of subsequent preclinical tests.

 Applying our Research

 Patients with thyroid cancer could benefit from the development of a drug-like small molecule TSHR agonist.
 An orally available small molecule TSHR agonist will be available to a much larger patient population worldwide than human recombinant TSH that needs to be injected.
-Patients with GD and GO could benefit from the development of a small molecule TSHR antagonist.
+Patients with Graves' hyperthyroidism and Thyroid Eye Disease could benefit from the development of a small molecule TSHR antagonist.

 Need for Further Study